Thabana Ntlenyana

 Thabana Ntlenyana (tah-BAH-nə-_-in-TLAY-nyə-nə) is the highest mountain in southern Africa.
 It stands 3482 m tall within the Maloti Mountains that crest Lesotho.
-The peak's name means "beautiful little mountain" in the Sesotho language, from thaba (mountain), the diminutive -na, and ntlenyana (beautiful).
+The peak's name means "beautiful little mountain" in the Sesotho language, from thaba (mountain), the diminutive -na, ntle (beautiful), and yana (little one).
 Thabana Ntlenyana is ranked 11th in the world by topographic isolation.

 Geography

 Thabana Ntlenyana is situated on the Mohlesi ridge, north of the treacherous Sani Pass.
 The peak is climbed as part of a "Grand Traverse" of the Maloti, which follows a large system of peaks within the Maloti (Maluti) and the broader Drakensberg.
 Thabana Ntlenyana, like the broader highlands around it, is made of amygdaloidal flood basalt that formed during the Upper Triassic and Lower Jurassic epochs.
 Nearby the mountain are the headwaters of the Orange River, which runs approximately 1300 km to the west before draining into the Atlantic Ocean.
 Together with its main tributary, the Vaal River, the Orange River's catchment spans around 855,000 km2 of land across Southern Africa.